ForewordMany metadata standards exist, including Dublin core, ISO 19115 and the Image I/O metadata defined in

 of implementation classes are the name of the implemented interfaces prefixed with

 Abstractprefix means that the class is abstract in the sense of the implemented standard.
 It it not necessarily abstract in the sense of Java.
-Because incomplete metadata are common in practice, sometime we wish to instantiate an "abstract" class despite the lack of knowledge about the exact sub-type.
+Because incomplete metadata are common in practice, sometimes we wish to instantiate an "abstract" class despite the lack of knowledge about the exact sub-type.

 - The properties are determined by the getter methods declared in the interfaces.
 Getter methods declared in the implementation classes are ignored.